vvo/javascript-library-template/README.md

 - `create-javascript-library` command line that would get most of the setup done easily
 - `.github` Pull requests template, issues templates, CONTRIBUTING files
 - add or change scripts to allow for auto-formatting
+- provide documentation on how to protect branches on GitHub

 If you'd like to participate, if you have bugs or new ideas, [open an issue](issues/new) or a pull request.